 The Bachelor of Science degree in Elementary Education is a dual certification program designed to prepare teachers for kindergarten through grade six classrooms.
 Satisfactory completion of the program requirements and accompanying tests lead to a recommendation for a Class B Certification in both Elementary Education K-6 and Collaborative Special Education K-6.

 Program Mission Statement:

-The K-6 Teacher Education program applies a decision-making model for preparing teacher educators.
+The Elementary Education program applies a decision-making model for preparing teacher educators.
 Through a combination of classroom and intensive field experiences, prospective teachers master the professional skills needed to provide systematic, individualized instruction to all students, promote student welfare, and serve as effective professional team members across diverse educational settings.

 Ph: (251) 380-2668